-- Chronic glaucoma causes very slow and painless reduction of vision.
+- Chronic glaucoma causes very slow and painless reduction of vision (majority of cases).

-Unfortunately, most glaucoma patients suffer (unknowingly) from the chronic form and hence without that they have glaucoma until it is quite advanced.
+Unfortunately, most glaucoma patients suffer unknowingly from the chronic form which is painless, and only realize they have glaucoma when the disease is already quite advanced.

 Your eye doctor may be the only person who can tell you if you have glaucoma.
 He or she can do so in the following ways:

-For most people, eye drops are sufficient in controlling the disease.
+For most people, eye drops are sufficient to control the disease.
 They work in a number of ways, but mostly by lowering your eyeball pressure.

-Eye surgery is always the last resort when the above methods have failed to limit damage to the patient's optic nerve.
+Eye surgery is usually the last resort when the above methods have failed.

 Unfortunately, glaucoma is not a preventable disease.
 The best way to combat it is to detect it early.
 You can do this by going for regular eye checks, especially if you belong to one of the following groups:

-- You are over 40 years of age and you have not had your eyes checked regularly, especially if you are female and Chinese
+- You are over 40 years of age and you have not had your eyes checked regularly.